netpyoung/netpyoung.github.io/resume/detail.md

 * RPC Server

 ## etc
-* hubot script (chat ops with jenkins)
+* haven't fear of studing something new.
+* experience of sqlite3 / mysql
-* have a experience of development in *nix environment
+* experience of development in *nix environment
 * vi / emacs / tmux
 * git / mercurial / svn (but I prefer git)
-* haven't fear of studing something new.
+* hubot script (chat ops with jenkins)

 -----------------------